How to get pregnant when your cycles are not on a schedule

 PCOS is one of the most common reasons for irregular cycles.
 The Extended Charting Program is built for situations like this.
 Charting often reveals exactly what your cycle is doing, where it is getting stuck, and how it is responding to whatever supportive care you are doing alongside.
 I always recommend working with a physician to identify and address PCOS clinically.
 Charting works alongside that care, not instead of it.

-For regular cycles, a clear pattern usually emerges within 3 to 4 cycles.
-For irregular cycles, expect 5 to 6 cycles to read your patterns confidently.
-This is why the Extended Charting Program is structured around 6 to 10 chart reviews over 5 to 6 cycles.
+For regular cycles, a clear pattern usually emerges within three to four cycles.
+For irregular cycles, expect five to six cycles to read your patterns confidently.
+This is why the Extended Charting Program is structured around six to ten chart reviews over five to six cycles.
 The investment is in real, lasting skill, not a single tutorial.

-The Conception Charting Program ($900) includes 3 to 5 chart reviews over 3 to 4 cycles and works well for milder irregularity or shorter timelines.
-The Extended Charting Program ($1,350) includes 6 to 10 chart reviews over 5 to 6 cycles and is the right fit for unpredictable cycles, PCOS, post-pill recovery, or any situation where you need more time and more support to see your patterns clearly.
-Payment plans are available for both.
+The Conception Charting Program is $900 and includes three to five chart reviews over three to four cycles, which works well for milder irregularity or shorter timelines.
+The Extended Charting Program is $1,350 and includes six to ten chart reviews over five to six cycles, the right fit for unpredictable cycles, PCOS, post-pill recovery, or any situation where you need more time and support to see your patterns clearly.
+A Single Chart Review is available to returning clients for $90.
+Payment plans and HSA or FSA reimbursement are available.
 The free consult is the place to figure out which fits your situation.

 No. Many of my clients continue using an app to record their data.
 The difference is that you will learn to interpret your own signs directly, rather than relying on the app's predictions.
 The skill lives in you, not in the technology.